Maxime-Drelon/cij-discord-time-tracker/README.md

 # Comprehensible Japanese Discord Server Time Tracker

-This very basic script uses Selenium to grab your total lifetime study hours from the CIJ website.
-I couldn’t get the info through a regular request since it’s not included in any of the network requests made while you’re on the dashboard page.
-Plus, cross-origin requests aren’t allowed, which makes things a bit tricky.
+This very basic script fetches your total lifetime study hours directly from the CIJ API.
+Big thanks to [Bennycopter](https://github.com/Bennycopter) for providing this endpoint and making the script a lot simpler.

 ## How to Launch